Phase Thermalization: from Fermi Liquid to Incoherent Metal: Incoherent Metallic bath

 \section{Incoherent Metallic bath}

+IM-s \cite{Hartnoll:2014lpa} are particular kind of strange metals which characteristically have high (linear with temperature) resistivity.
+Due to absence of quasiparticles, strange metals can not be described by otherwise extremely successful framework of Fermi-liquid (FL) theory.
+Moreover in IM even the momentum is not conserved (i.e. no overlap between momentum and conserved current) and is degraded very fast.
+This may be caused by strong disorder or large lattice scattering.
+Due to disorders/impurities there is no sound mode but only diffusion modes \cite{Hartnoll:2014lpa}.
+They can have very large resistivity (violate Mott-Ioffe-Regel (MIR) bound) \cite{Pakhira} and hence are examples of bad metals.
+Whereas systems with quasi particles (e.g. usual metals) in presence of disorder go to localized phase at some critical density, systems without quasi particles (e.g. holographic metals) at strong disorder (at fixed temperature) become IM-s.

+Although finding explicit quantum matter realisation of IM-s has proven challenging, it is relatively easy to get IM-s in holographic models \cite{Vegh:2013sk, Kim_2014, Davison:2014lua, Davison:2015taa, Davison:2015bea, Lucas:2015lna}.
+E.g higher dimensional Sachdev-Ye-Kitaev (SYK) lattice models \cite{Gu:2016oyy, Berkooz:2016cvq, Jian:2017unn, Song:2017pfw} are systems where one can realize them.
+They show diffusion of energy and number density even at zero temperature \cite{Davison:2016ngz, Blake:2016jnn}.

-The bath consists of a one dimensional chain of SYK-like dots.
-SYK model, acronym for Sachdev-Ye-Kitaev model, is a model of $N \gg 1$ number of disordered Majorana Fermions with all to all interactions \cite{Kitaev_talk,Maldacena:2016hyu, Polchinski:2016xgd}.
+We model the IM bath as a one dimensional chain of SYK-like dots.
+SYK model is a model of $N \gg 1$ number of disordered Majorana fermions with all to all interactions \cite{Kitaev_talk,Maldacena:2016hyu, Polchinski:2016xgd}.
 This model describes a non-Fermi liquid state that saturates the chaos bound \cite{Maldacena:2015waa} and exhibits emergent reparameterization symmetry, which is further broken spontaneously as well as explicitly.
-These non-trivial features are expected of a near-extremal black holes, making SYK model a model for near extremal black holes.

-SYK model is intriguing from quantum matter perspective as well, since it is a solvable model of a novel non-Fermi liquid.
-In recent years variants of SYK and SYK-lattice models \cite{Bi:2017yvx,Chen:2017dav,Jian:2017unn,Jian:2017jfl} have been studied extensively.
-A distinguishing feature of the model considered here is arbitrarily long range interaction.
-Each pair of dots interacts through the Hamiltonian
+In recent years variants of SYK and SYK-lattice models \cite{Bi:2017yvx,Chen:2017dav,Jian:2017unn,Jian:2017jfl, banerjee2017solvable, Haldar:2019slc} have been studied extensively.
+This section will mostly be a review of the model of IM bath introduced in \cite{Mondal:2018xwy}.

+In the model considered, the dots interact in a pairwise manner through the Hamiltonian (see fig. \ref{fig:syk-lattice})